visioninhope/foundationallm/docs/deployment/configure-access-control-for-services.md

 1. Sign in to the [Azure portal](https://portal.azure.com/) as at least a Contributor.
 2. Navigate to the resource group where the solution is deployed.
     > [!NOTE]
-    > If you performed an Azure Container Apps (ACA) deployment, you will see an extra Resource Group that starts with `ME_` in addition to the Resource Group defined during the deployment.
-You will need to navigate to the Resource Group that **does not start with** `ME_` to access the Key Vault resource.
+    > If you performed an Azure Container Apps (ACA) or Azure Kubernetes Service (AKS) deployment, you will see an extra Resource Group that starts with `ME_` or `MC_` in addition to the Resource Group defined during the deployment.
+You will need to navigate to the Resource Group that **does not start with** `ME_` or `MC_` to access the App Configuration resource.
 3. Select the **Key Vault** resource.
 The name should end with `-kv`.
 4. Select **Access Control (IAM)** in the left-hand menu.